 As a client, you may have duties under the Construction (Design and Management) Regulations 2015.
-The Regulations aim to protect the health and safety of people working in construction and others who may be affected website explains what clients need to do.
+The Regulations aim to protect the health and safety of people working in construction and others who may be affected by their activities.
+The Health & Safety Executive (HSE) website explains what clients need to do.